osrf/ros2multirobotbook/src/traffic-editor.md

 # Traffic Editor

-In this section, we shall describe the traffic-editor GUI and simulation tools.
+This section describes the traffic-editor GUI and simulation tools.

 ## Introduction and Objectives